andrewdaoust/cka-prep/docs/fundamentals/chapter03.md

 - What networking solution?
 Is an overlay needed?
 - High availability for the head nodes?

-To choose the best option, the Kuberenetes [_Getting Started_](https://kubernetes.io/docs/setup/) docs are a good resource.
+To choose the best option, the Kubernetes [_Getting Started_](https://kubernetes.io/docs/setup/) docs are a good resource.

-In most cases the Kuberentes components will run as `systemd` unit files as that has become the dominant init system for Linux OSes.
+In most cases the Kubernetes components will run as `systemd` unit files as that has become the dominant init system for Linux OSes.
 They could also be run by a kubelet on the head node (kubeadm).

 ### Main deployment configurations